AlisaKobzar/AlisaKobzar.github.io/content/electronic/whetherornot.md

 ---
-title: whetherornot
+title: whether or not
-date: 2013
+date: 2017-01-01
 ---
-for 3 female voices
+fixed electronics

+music festival in Portugal

+{{< soundcloud-track 350282812 >}}